verylargebox/VLBCameraViewApp/README.md

 # Introduction
-An single view app that demostrates the usage of a [VLBCameraView][1]
+A single view app that demostrates the usage of a [VLBCameraView][1]

 # What is included